Last updated 29th August, 2025

 Repointing is the method of renewing the exterior part of mortar joints, usually between bricks, to counteract the natural weathering of the 'pointing' over time.
 As water invades the pointing, it can cause further damage to the structural integrity of the brickwork, especially during colder months.

-Chimneys are amongst the most critical structures to have repointed as a chimney with damaged or crumbling pointing, presents a severe health risk for your family and anyone passing by your house.
+Chimneys are amongst the most critical structures to have repointed, as a chimney with damaged or crumbling pointing presents a severe health risk for your family and anyone passing by your house.

-If pointing on your chimney becomes too worn or damaged, the entire structure could fall from your home, sending heavy bricks and mortar crashing down on rooves, cars and people.
+If pointing on your chimney becomes too worn or damaged, the entire structure could fall from your home, sending heavy bricks and mortar crashing down on roofs, cars and people.
 This is why it's integral to ensure that your chimney is repointed.

 If you are considering having your chimney repointed, you probably have a leak and are hoping that repointing will solve the problem.
 However, you should also inspect (and replace if necessary) the chimney pot and flaunching, the lead around the chimney base and tiles around the chimney and under the flashing.